+If so, there is a good chance you are required to periodically receive a DOT physical or DOT medical exam.
 The Department of Transportation (DOT) requires that Commercial Motor Vehicle (CMV) operators complete a physical exam at regular intervals.
-So what should you expect when completing you DOT physical exam.

-When considering where to get your exam completed you must go to a medical facility in which the provider completing the exam is national registered through the Federal Motor Carrier Safety Administration (FMCSA).
+When considering where to get your exam completed, you must go to a medical facility where the provider completing the exam is nationally registered through the Federal Motor Carrier Safety Administration (FMCSA).

-To be registered the provider must have completed additional training and passed a required certification exam.
-To find a certified examiner near you search the FMCSA’s National Registry.
+The provider must have completed additional training and passed a required certification exam to be registered.
+To find a certified examiner near you, search the FMCSA’s National Registry.

-It is important to bring necessary items to prevent delay or disqualification in medical certification.
-Items that are commonly forgot include:
+It is crucial to bring all necessary items to prevent delay or disqualification in medical certification.
+Things that are commonly forgotten include: